-Budgeted cost: £12,000
+Budgeted cost: £8,483

-Activity Evidence that supports this approach Challenge number(s) addressed Training/appointment of a new SENDCO.
-Providing the conditions for learning behaviours to develop by ensuring all pupils can access the curriculum, engage with lesson content and participate in their learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Additional CPD for SENDCOs Providing the conditions for learning behaviours to develop by ensuring all pupils can access the curriculum, engage with lesson content and participate in their learning.
 Improving Behaviour in School - EEF.
-1, 2 Appointment of 2 Additional ELSAs Focus on enhancing emotional literacy Support can improve academic performance and behaviour (Carnwell & Baker, 2007) 1, 2
+1, 2 Provision for 2 ELSAs Focus on enhancing emotional literacy Support can improve academic performance and behaviour (Carnwell & Baker, 2007) 1, 2